nuuuwan/lk_parliament_docs/tests/data/en.md

 61. **Reports of State- Owned Enterprises** -
     1. Every   State-Owned Enterprise shall prepare and submit to the Secretary to the Treasury –
-        - ( a ) a medium-term strategic or corporate plan;
+        a. a medium-term strategic or corporate plan;

-        - ( b ) an annual budget, an annual action plan including information on their capital projects and procurement plan;
+        b. an annual budget, an annual action plan including information on their capital projects and procurement plan;

-        - ( c ) an annual report; and
+        c. an annual report; and

-        - ( d ) any other report as may be prescribed.
+        d. any other report as may be prescribed.

     2. The Secretary to the Treasury shall from time to time publish the formats, timelines and directions of the reports referred to in subsection (1).